Everything in the Universe is vibration, so everything is energy. Albert Einstein said: "Concerning matter,…

-Anyone who has sought out different methods for enhancing cognitive ability will probably have come across a therapy known as Brainwave Entrainment.
-However, it is a fairly niche area of brain training, meaning that this form of stimulation is often overlooked in favour of more mainstream therapies.
+Anyone who has sought out different methods for enhancing cognitive ability will probably have come across a technique known as Brainwave Entrainment.
+However, it is a fairly niche area of brain training, meaning that this form of stimulation is often overlooked in favour of more mainstream methods.
 The following outlines what Brainwave Entrainment actually is, how it is used, and some of the benefits attributed to it.

 What does Brainwave Entrainment exactly involve?